Adasha/proximity-effect/README.md

 # <del>MouseFader.js</del> ProximityEffect.js

-Bulk modify CSS properties on elements based on mouse pointer proximity.
+Bulk modify CSS properties on elements based on mouse pointer or other arbitrary element proximity.
 Does not modify existing style sheets.

 <del>Fairly widely compatible but</del> effects are dependent on browser support. ***NOTE: current version requires capability to extend built-in objects - this knocks out Edge and Firefox before v59 until polyfills are implemented***